shariqshah/symmetry/README.md

 - ## TODO

+    - Move game, common and game library related code into separate folders.
+	- Replace OpenAL with soloud
+	- Remove hardcoded numerical values from sscanf and other format strings.
 	- Finish entity loading from file then move on to 2D rendering
 	- First class 2d rendering
 	  - Sprite batching (XNA like)